 Ocu-Trol Side Effects

-Note: This page contains side effects data for the generic drug dexamethasone / neomycin / polymyxin b ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Ocu-Trol.
+Note: This document contains side effect information about dexamethasone / neomycin / polymyxin b ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Ocu-Trol.

 For Healthcare Professionals